ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/configuration/enabling-ssl.markdown

 ## Ignoring SSL errors

 In RavenDB, we have added an option to ignore all SSL certificate validation errors.
-By default, `Raven/IgnoreSslCertificateErrors` configuration option is set to **false**, but it can be changed if needed.
+By default, `Raven/IgnoreSslCertificateErrors` configuration option is set to **None**, but it can be changed if needed.

-{DANGER We do not recommend enabling `Raven/IgnoreSslCertificateErrors` due to safety reasons.
+{DANGER We do not recommend setting `Raven/IgnoreSslCertificateErrors` to **All** due to safety reasons.
 Enabling this option is done at your own risk. /}